zimolzak/psci-resource-proposal/README.md

-A series of interviews will be conducted by the PSCI IQuESt team? with members of the three stakeholder groups with questions guided by the eight-dimensional sociotechnical model[^socio].
+A series of interviews will be conducted by the PSCI IQuESt team? with members of the three stakeholder groups with questions guided by the eight-dimensional sociotechnical model[^model].
 Interviews with members of the 3 stakeholder groups will be conducted with a snowball sampling approach until qualitative saturation of themes is achieved.
 The data will be analyzed using established qualitative techniques to